lordofduct/spacepuppy-unity-framework-3.0/README.md

 - SPPathfinding - currently is in early development, but is planned to house a robust pathfinding (A*) system for use in games.
 Currently only houses basic implementations of the algorithms as well as fundamental interface/contracts for use with AI agents.

+- SPScenes - an extension of SceneManager adopting the IService model.

 - SPSensors - attach an 'aspect' to an object, and then your AI/Player can use a 'sensor' of various shapes/types to determine if said aspect can be seen.

 - SPSerialization - a serialization library built on top of the .Net serialization interface.
 It supports various formats (json/binary included), and attempts to allow serializing GameObjects as asset id's that can be pulled from Resources/AssetBundles.